 Construction on the $7 million bridge was planned several years ago but work was on hold until Lone Tree City Council could come to an agreement with the owner to purchase a small plot of land, less than an acre, on the north side of Lincoln Avenue just west of Heritage Hills Parkway.

 Hamon says now that they have an approved project schedule, the start date is set for next month.
 They tell me they their yard will be set up in early February and work on the caissons and retaining walls will start in the last week of February.
-They plan to open the bridge this winter.
+They plan to open the bridge this spring.

 Denver7 traffic reporter Jayson Luber says he has been covering Denver-metro traffic since Ben-Hur was driving a chariot.
 (We believe the actual number is over 20 years.)
 He's obsessed with letting viewers know what's happening on their drive and the best way to avoid the problems that spring up.
 Follow him on Facebook and Twitter or listen to his Driving You Crazy podcast.